The term 'armour' on ShadowMUD refers to any object that can be worn by a

-by a living being.
+accessories.
 It does not necessarily mean that said object will provide

-significant protection against taking damage from combat.
+significant protection against physical damage in combat.
 For instance,

 both a piece of jewelry and a plate mail suit are both considered 'armour',

-however only the plate mail suit is going
+however only the plate mail suit is going to protect you.

-There are several different types of protective armour which can
+There are several different sources of armour protection which can be found

 FAQ: What's the differences between these armour types?

-This means that more complex armour, such as heavy armour, may be more
+means that more complex armour, such as medium and heavy armour, may be more

-difficult to wear and therefore protect less than medium or light armour
+difficult to wear and actually provide less protection than a lighter armour

-that may be more in a classes' armour skill range.
+that is within a class’s armour skill range.

-wearer to take less protection for a sturdier piece of armour.
+advantageous to take less protection for sturdier armour.
 If a part of the

-armour does take on more damage than it can withstand, then
+armour does take on more damage than it can withstand, then that part will

 FAQ: What if a part of my full body armour, say the part that covers the